ministryofjustice/prisoner-offender-search/README.md

 ```bash
 TMPDIR=/private$TMPDIR docker-compose up
 ```
-Queues and topics will automatically be created when the `localstack` container starts
+Queues and topics will automatically be created when the `localstack` container starts.

 Running all services except this application (hence allowing you to run this in the IDE)